 Education focuses on the “Zang Fu” system of physiology, pathology, diagnosis, and treatment strategy.
 Traditional pulse and tongue diagnosis aid the graduate in formulating a comprehensive treatment plan.
 This is the style taught today, in China, at Universities of Chinese Medicine and practiced in their affiliated teaching hospitals.

 Internships are designed to build knowledge and skills to fine-tune patient/healer relationships.
-Midwest College delivered over 14,000 individual treatments in 2014.
 Internship begins immediately and continues each and every quarter of enrollment.
 After completing the program, graduates are confident in their ability as Acupuncture practitioners that can address the full spectrum of conditions seen in practice.

-The total hours in the Acupuncture program are 143.2 quarter credit hours or 2,088 clock hours.
-Additional internship hours and courses may be needed for licensure in some states.
-However graduates are qualified for licensure in the Midwest.
+The total hours in the Acupuncture program are 2,148 (166.20 quarter credits).
+Additional internship hours and courses needed for licensure in some states may be gained by enrolling in extra clinic sessions.
+Graduates are qualified for licensure in the Midwest.

 The minimum completion time for the Acupuncture program is only 30 months.
 To complete the program in the minimum time frame, students attend classes on Saturdays and a minimum of two evenings per week.
-Students have up to four and a half years to complete the program on a part-time basis.
-These time frames are based upon students who begin in the Fall.
-For more information about how starting in Winter, Spring, Summer, or the Accelerated Start program will effect your graduation date, click here.
+Students have up to 45 months to complete the program on a part-time basis.

 What You Earn